Charles-Étienne Pesselier

+Charles-Étienne Pesselier (9 July 1712, in Paris – 24 April 1763, in Paris) was an 18th-century French playwright and librettist.

 After studying at collège des Quatre-Nations, Pesselier applied for three years to the study of law.
 He then obtained employment in Ferme générale and showed such skill that he was given responsibility to open a school of finances in his home.

 While fulfilling his duties Pesselier devoted his leisure to literature and gave Comédie-Italienne L'École du temps, which was a marked success.
 The following year, this play was followed by Ésope au Parnasse, also in one act and verse, which was received with applause.